LiamMitchell6767/Python_Football_Project/README.md

 In this analysis, I aim to uncover trends in the football industry and share insights that could be valuable for enthusiasts, analysts, or anyone curious about the beautiful game.
 Below, you'll find a dedicated section listing the key questions answered throughout this project.

 # The Questions
+### Crucial Moments in Football
+- When do result-altering goals typically occur during a match?
+- What percentage of crucial goals are scored in added time?

+### Club, Country, and League Trends
+- Which clubs have assembled the most expensive squads?
+- Which countries produce the most valuable players, and how does this correlate with their footballing reputation?
+- What are the market value trends among the top European leagues?

 ### Player Performance and Market Value
-- What metrics contribute most to a player's market value?
+- What metrics contribute most to a player's market value (e.g., goals, assists, minutes played)?
-- How does age impact a player's market value?
+- How does age influence a player's market value over their career?
-- Which positions tend to have the highest market value?
+- Which positions (attackers, midfielders, defenders, goalkeepers) tend to have the highest market value, and why?

-### Crucial Moments in Football
-- How often do crucial goals occur in extra time?
-- Which players tend to score decisive goals?

-### Club and Country Trends
-- Which clubs have the most valuable squads?
-- How does a country’s football reputation correlate with the number of high-value players it produces?

 # 1. Football Match Data Analysis